This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Storage and leftovers

-Without the sour cream, any leftovers can be covered tightly and kept in the fridge for 2-3 days.
+Without the sour cream, any leftovers can be stored in an This is an affiliate link.airtight container and kept in the fridge for 2-3 days.
 There is even an argument that borscht tastes better the next day after all the flavours have mixed and melded together.

 Although you can freeze it, bear in mind potatoes don’t love being frozen and then defrosted.
 So I don’t recommend it!